mmazab/LifeQA/README.md

 ### Text

-Obtain or run the transcriptions:
+Obtain or run the transcriptions (remember there's a charge for each API call):

 ```bash
 cd transcribe